 Analog Slot Car Controller

-However, and analog slot car controller does not only make the easier to manage the voltage running to the car.
-Without the controller, drivers would not have the ability to make turns when needed.
+However, an analog slot car controller does not only make them easier to manage the voltage running to the car.
+Without the controller, drivers could not make turns when needed.
 In addition, they would not be able to follow a straight path on the long, straight sections on the track.

-Improvements in analog slot car controllers have also led to better control of the breaking system.
+Improvements in analog slot car controllers have also led to better braking system control.
 More advanced controllers now feature a highly accurate system of controlling breaking speed.
 Consequently, newer controllers give racers a good advantage over other drivers while making turns on the track.